mrcoles/readmd/README.md

     >
     > so cool.

-and convert it with this command `readmd.py -w 80 file.md` to:
+and convert it with this command `readmd -w=80 file.md` to:

     A markdown file
     ===============